 - Orders from the U.S. government (civilian or military) showing that time outside the U.S. was on official government business.

-If you have left your Green Card in the Unites States, you should ask a friend or relative there to send you the card.
+- If you have left your Green Card in the United States, ask a friend or relative there to send you the card.

 How to apply